5jt/dyalog-cookbook/manuscript/14_Services.md

 Notes:

 * Assigns the name of the destination folder to the global `DESTINATION`.
-* Re-creates a folder with the name `DESTINATION` carries as well as a sub-folder `images`.
+* (Re-)creates a folder with the name `DESTINATION`.
 * Copies over the INI file as well as the two BAT files.
-* Finally it sets `⎕WSID` and saved the workspace without the status indicator and without `MakeService` by deleting itself.
+* Finally it sets `⎕WSID` and saves the workspace without the status indicator and without `MakeService` by deleting itself.

 A> ### Self-deleting code
 A>